 Recommendations for Future Work: KCC continues to research the possibility of obtaining another disposal well utilized by the remedial system alone.
-With high chloride fluids still coming in from the site's northeast, drilling a disposal well there would be beneficial.
-In addition, the installation of new recovery wells in the upgradient portion of the plume would limit total chlorides entering the current site area.
+With high chloride fluids still coming in from the site's northeast, drilling a disposal well in that location would be beneficial.
+In addition, installing new recovery wells in the upgrade portion of the plume would limit the total chlorides entering the current site area.
 KCC is currently working with consultants on addressing the scaling issue with a proactive chemical program and may put an RFP together to install a chemical program to address iron scaling.
-Finally, KCC plans to assist KDHE in researching and investigating the hydrocarbon impact to the Galva city public water supply in any way possible.
+Finally, KCC plans to assist KDHE in researching and investigating the hydrocarbon impact on the Galva city public water supply in any way possible.
+New monitoring wells to the east to delineate the plume would be useful for hydrological and geological data.

-Estimated Total Costs: Regular annual costs are approximately \$4,000-\$6,000.
-Cost included in the fieldwork would be for repairs on the remediation system, inspections, groundwater sampling, research, and report writing.
-The continued Phase III work would cost \$20,000-\$30,000 for monitoring well installation only.
+Estimated Total Costs: Regular annual costs are approximately \$4,000-6,000.
+The cost included in the fieldwork would be repaired on the remediation system, inspections, groundwater sampling, research, and report writing.
+The continued Phase III work would cost only \$20,000-\$30,000 for monitoring well installation.
 Installation of additional recovery wells would be around \$10,000.
-Finally, the drilling of a disposal well would cost upwards of \$350,000.
+Finally, drilling a disposal well would cost upwards of \$350,000.

 Control a.
-Staff Hours/Expenditures Fund Exp penditures 980033-001 330 Hrs. / \$9,925.68 FY 2021/ \$26,217.1 1000 Current Contaminate Level: 30,750 mg/L (MW 401) to 20 mg/L (MW 702) cl hlorides for 2021 Status: 1.
+Staff Hours/Expenditures Fund Expenditures - FY 2022/23 Total 980033-001 207.5 Hrs. / \$6,355.11 \$6,307.84 \$342,739.49 Current Contaminate Level: 27,500 mg/L (MW 401) to 30 mg/L (MW 702) chlorides for 2022 Status: 1.
 Site Assessment 2.
-Short Terr n Monitoring 3.
-Investigation X 4.
-Long Term Monit oring 5.
-Remediati on Plan 6.
-Installation 7.
+Short-Term M onitoring X 3 .
+Investigation 🗶 4.
+Long-Term Moni toring 5.
+Remediation P lan 6 .
+Installation X 7.
 Remediation 8.
 Post Rem.
-Monitoring 9.
+Mor nitoring .
 Resolved